 Remote input control and command execution

 You can remote control the mouse cursor and send keyboard inputs through the app, but you can’t see the screen of the device you’re controlling.
 I’m not entirely sure when this is supposed to be useful, but it’s there and it does work quite well.
-I mention it in the review as it’s actually one of the features that work the best even thought it’s mostly a novelty feature.
+I mention it in the review as its one of the features that work the best even though it’s mostly a novelty feature.

 There are user interface elements in the app for multimedia controls, but I haven’t been able to get it to respond when using any multimedia applications.
-I’m not sure if it’s supposed to work at all, but there is a video demonstrating it in action floating around the web.
+I’m not sure if it’s supposed to work at all, but there’s a video demonstrating it in action floating around the web.

 Rather than trying to integrate with some media applications, the app could have sent the semi-standard key codes for multimedia keys.
 Multimedia keys, found on many keyboards and laptop keyboards, works well with most media programs already and would have made the multimedia control feature available to more users and required less implementation effort.